TKT-ohjaajarekisteri/TKT-ohjaajarekisteri-front/documentation/docker.md

 nano /etc/hosts
 ```

-Add a row to the file that is opened:
+Add a row to the first row of the file `hosts`:

 	127.0.0.1       db

 5. Now when the back end is started in the development mode (npm run watch), you are using a local Postgres with Docker.

-### Other userful commands

-List containers

-    docker ps

-Stop a container

-    docker stop <container name>

 ### Accessing database